In this guide, you will learn how to install Node.js on a Debian 10 server three different ways:

 - sudo apt update

-To verify that the install was successful, run the
+To verify that the installation was successful, run the

 node command with the